 Engineering – Undeclared

-- Students enrolled in the Engineering–Undeclared program must complete one semester at UC Berkeley before they can officially declare a major.
-Students admitted into the program must declare a major by the end of their fourth semester, and if in good academic standing may choose from any of the College of Engineering majors, including the joint programs.
-(Dual majors and joint programs offered by the College of Chemistry require an application.)
+Students enrolled in the Engineering–Undeclared program must complete one semester at UC Berkeley before they can officially declare a major.
+Students admitted into the program must declare a major by the end of their fourth semester, and if in good academic standing may choose from any of the College of Engineering majors.
+(Double majors and joint programs offered by the College of Chemistry require an application.)
 Good academic standing is defined as having an overall and technical GPA of 2.0 or higher and not being on academic probation or subject to dismissal.
 Students should work closely with their designated Engineering Student Services (ESS) Adviser to explore major options.

 A double major is the pursuit of two distinct majors within the College of Engineering that do not offer a combined joint major.
 The following are the requirements for a double major:

 - At least two semester have been completed at UC Berkeley

 - Overall UC GPA is 3.0 or higher and student must be in good academic standing.

 - No more than 3 upper division technical courses can overlap between the two programs.

 - A minimum of 5 upper division technical courses distinct to each major must be completed (5 classes beyond any that overlap).